hyperledger-archives/fabric/sdk/node/README.md

 This is needed to allow the peer to connect to the member services using TLS, otherwise the connection will fail.

 - Bootstrap your member services and the peer.
-This is needed in order to have the file *tlsca.cert* generated by the member services
+This is needed in order to have the file *tlsca.cert* generated by the member services.

-- Copy */var/hyperledger/production/.membersrvc/tlsca.cert* to *$FABRIC/sdk/node*.
+- Copy `/var/hyperledger/production/.membersrvc/tlsca.cert` to `$GOPATH/src/github.com/hyperledger/fabric/sdk/node`.

-At this point *chain-tests.js* will load automatically the *tlsca.cert* file and connect to the member services using TLS.
+At this point *chain-tests.js* will automatically load the *tlsca.cert* file and connect to the member services using TLS.

-N.B.
-If you cleanup the folder */var/hyperledger/production* then don't forget to copy again the *tlsca.cert* file as described above.
+*Note:* If you cleanup the folder `/var/hyperledger/production` then don't forget to copy again the *tlsca.cert* file as described above.

-#### asset-mgmt
+#### asset-mgmt (network mode)
-This test case exercises the *asset_management* chaincode.
+This test case exercises the *asset_management* chaincode when it has been deployed in network mode (as opposed to development mode).

-Follow the instruction in the [chain-tests](#chain-tests) section in order to properly set up your chaincode project outside of your Hypefledger Fabric source tree.
-A properly structured chaincode project is shown below.
+Follow the instruction in the [chain-tests](#chain-tests-network-mode) section in order to properly set up your chaincode project outside of your Hyperledger Fabric source tree.
+Keep in mind, that this test will also require you to include another package, `op/go-logging` inside your `vendor` directory.
+You will discover that without this package the *asset_management* chaincode does not build successfully locally.
+Correct project directory structure is shown below.

 ```
 ls -la $GOPATH/src/github.com/asset_management/